-Funders and proponents of OAE.
+Funders and proponents of OAE

 Much of what we have already referenced above applies to this group as well.
-But, in particular, using deliberative and decision-centric designs to hold conversations about community benefit agreements might be key, with the assumption that work on such agreements should begin early, recognize jurisdictional authority, and accept that some contexts will simply not be viable sites for OAE projects.
-Budget calculations for project work will become easier via review of this chapter so that engagement efforts are understood and properly funded.
-Similarly, the goal of engagement will be clearer and so too how to best produce high-quality knowledge of what is viable socially and why.
+But, in particular, using deliberative and decision centric designs to hold conversations about community benefit agreements might be key, with the assumption that work on such agreements should begin early, recognize jurisdictional authority, and accept that some contexts will simply not be viable sites for OAE projects.
+Budget calculations for project work will become easier via review of this

+1159 chapter so that engagement efforts are understood and properly funded.
+Similarly, the goal of

+1160 engagement will be clearer and so too how to best produce high-quality knowledge of what is

+1161 viable socially, and why.

+viable socially, and why.

+1162

+1163

+1164 Competing Interests: The contact author has declared that none of the authors has any

+1165 competing interests.